aliostad/SuperBenchmarker/README.md

 You can also create a data provider *plugin* to fully control the process.
 See below for more information.

 ## Real-time report chart/UI
 Soon after running the test, your browser will be directed to a file which gets updated in real-time with the progress of your test.
-In order to prevent this, you can use `-B (--dontBrowseToReports)` flag.
-If you have use the `-B` option and then you decide to see the progress, simply browse the file `index.html` in subfolder (inside the execution folder) with a timestamped name (e.g. 2018-02-16_10-12-53.898088).
+In case you do not this to happen, simple use `-B (--dontBrowseToReports)` flag.
+If you have used `-B` flag and but then changed your mind and you decide to see the progress, simply browse the file `index.html` in subfolder (inside the execution folder) with a name representing timestamp the test started (e.g. 2018-02-16_10-12-53.898088).
 If you would like to change the name, use `-F` option and provide an alternative folder name.

-This folder, after the test finishes, will contain all information you need to go back.
-You can simply zip it up and keep it for archiving, and go back to when you need to.
-The folder contains an `interim.js` file while the test is running and gets replaced with the "final.js".
-They contain the data powering charts.
+This folder, after the test finishes, will contain all information you need about your test.
+You can simply zip it up and keep it for archiving, and go back it to when you need to.
+The folder contains an `interim.js` file while the test is running and gets replaced with the "final.js" after the test finishes.
+These files contain the data powering charts.

 Interacting with the chart is straightforward.
-Chart gets updated every 3 seconds and the cyan vertical line shows the precision of mouse movements for navigating the chart.
+The chart gets updated every 3 seconds and the thickness of the cyan vertical line shows the precision of mouse movements for navigating the chart.
 As more data arrives, the vertical line gets thinner, i.e. more precision.
 You can pause/unpause the chart update by clicking on the chart.

 The data slices are taken every 3 seconds.
 You can change it by using option `-P (--reportSliceSeconds)`.
 For short burst tests perhaps using one second is more appropriate (`-P 1`):